 Veterinary nurses are an integral part of modern veterinary practice.
 The registration, quality training, and continuing professional development of veterinary nurses are essential components of practice.

-Veterinary nurses, under the supervision of veterinarians, provide nursing care to sick animals and communicate with and advise owners on the care of their animals.
-The veterinary nurse also provides support to the veterinarian with technical work, surgical and peri-operative procedures, medical procedures and diagnostic testing.
-The veterinary profession benefits greatly when working as a team with appropriately trained veterinary nurses.
+Veterinary nurses, under the direction, supervision and responsibility of veterinarians, provide nursing care to sick animals, and communicate with, and educate owners on the health care of their animals.
+The veterinary nurse also provides support to the veterinarian with technical work, surgical and peri-operative procedures, medical procedures, diagnostic testing and critical care.
+The veterinary profession benefits greatly when working as a team with appropriately educated and trained veterinary nurses.

 The national qualification for veterinary nurses is presently the vocational Certificate IV in Veterinary Nursing.
 The Australian Veterinary Association (AVA) policy advocates for a high-quality outcome for all students of veterinary nursing in Australia, irrespective of where they live, where they are trained, or where they are employed.